 What is a vasectomy?

 Vasectomy is a simple, safe operation that involves blocking the tubes through which sperm pass into the semen.
 The procedure is designed to make a man permanently sterile, or unable to father a child.
-A total of about 50 million men have had a vasectomy—a number that corresponds to roughly 5 percent of all married couples of reproductive age.
+A total of about 50 million men have had a vasectomy—approximately 5 percent of all married couples of reproductive age.

 What are the benefits of a vasectomy?

 Vasectomy offers many advantages as a method of birth control.
 Like female sterilization, it is a highly effective, one-time procedure that provides permanent contraception.
 Compared to female sterilization, vasectomy:

 What happens to sperm after a vasectomy?

-Will I experience any unwanted "side effects?”
+Will I have any unwanted "side effects" after a vasectomy?

 Is a vasectomy 100 percent effective?